Alby11/audioTranscriber/README.md

 # 🎧 Audio Transcriber

 Welcome to the **Audio Transcriber** project!
-This tool allows you to select MP3 files and transcribe their audio content using the OpenAI API.
+This tool allows you to select audio files and transcribe their content using the OpenAI API.
 The transcriptions are saved as text files named after the source audio files.

 ## 📋 Features

-- 🎵 **Select MP3 Files**: Easily select MP3 files using a graphical file dialog.
+- 🎵 **Select Audio Files**: Easily select audio files using a graphical file dialog.
 - ✂️ **Split Audio**: Automatically split large audio files into smaller chunks.
 - 📝 **Transcribe Audio**: Transcribe audio content using the OpenAI API.
 - 💾 **Save Transcriptions**: Save transcriptions to text files named after the source audio files.
+- ✨ **Refine Transcriptions**: Optionally refine transcriptions using a custom prompt with GPT-4.

 ## 🚀 Getting Started